rennesfreitassouza/DevOps2020/README.md

 Fork do projeto de demonstração do [Broadleaf Commerce](http://www.broadleafcommerce.org).

 Important:
- - Requires JDK 8.0 to be compiled.
+ - Requires Oracle JDK 1.8 to be compiled.
 It does not work with OpenJDK-8.